 That said, you should be careful not to pay too much in taxes yourself.
 If your IRA is sizable, you will want to partially convert the account over many years, instead of all at once, so you don’t end up with too much taxable income in any one year.
 Not only does this keep you in a lower tax bracket, but also it’ll help hold down your Medicare premiums.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include A Great Gift, Bad Timing, Never Too Late and Head Games.
+Ross’s previous articles include A Great Gift, Bad Timing, Never Too Late and Head Games.
 Follow Ross on Twitter @RossVMenke.